Unai Emery blasts attitude of Arsenal 'stars'

-Unai Emery felt Arsenal were "on a downward slope for two years" prior to his arrival and slammed the attitude of star men during his time with the Gunners.
+WATCH EVERY Arsenal match on beIN SPORTS in Australia via Arsenal TV

-Emery was sacked last November after just 18 months in charge at the Emirates Stadium following the London club's worst winless run since 1992.
+Emery was sacked last November after just 18 months in charge at the Emirates Stadium after the London club's worst winless run since 1992.

 The former Paris Saint-Germain boss insisted he stopped the rot after replacing Arsene Wenger, but believed the attitude of some key men left a lot to be desired.